 6. Watch a free movie under the stars.

-7. Take a hike or a bike ride on a gorgeous trail not far from the city.
+7. Take a hike on a gorgeous trail not far from the city.

 8. Stroll the Greenway to see public art, cool off in a fountain and take a lobster for a spin on the Greenway Carousel.